 What is GPT-4?

 GPT-4 is the successor to GPT-3.5, the large language model behind ChatGPT.
 GPT-4 is more reliable and creative, and can handle much more nuanced instructions than GPT-3.5.
 Unlike its predecessor, it can accept images as inputs besides text.
-And it can handle much more words of text, enhancing its ability to generate long-form content and analyse lengthy text—25,000 words, whereas the previous model could handle 3000 words.
+And it can handle much more words of text, enhancing its ability to generate long-form content and analyse lengthy text—25,000 words, whereas the previous model could handle 3000 words (both are approximation).

 It cannot however generate images from text inputs.
 If you want to generate images from text prompts, click this guide on how to generate images from WhatsApp by integrating ChatGPT and DALL-E with WhatsApp.